codingarchitect/BlazorTokenIssue/README.md

    test users:
    * Alice - Username: `alice`, password: `alice`
    * Bob - Username: `bob`, password: `bob`

+3. `SignalrServer` - This is a locally hosted SignalR.

-3. `BlazorApp` - This is a .NET 8 Blazor App.
+4. `BlazorApp` - This is a .NET 8 Blazor App.
 There app is configured to require authentication with OpenIDConnect, via `IdentityService`.
 The tokens are stored into the `TokenProvider` as showin in the documentation.
+   Flip `UseLocalSignalR` flag in the appsettings.json to use Azure SignalR.
+   If using Azure SignalR, please make sure the connectionstring is configured in secrets.json

 ## Issues